Rightsizing isn’t about having more or less space; it’s about finding a home that truly fits the way you...

 The historic Market Square bustles on market days while the 12th-century Holy Trinity Church stands sentinel.

-Enjoy lunch at The Old Crown Inn before rambling across Minchinhampton Common — 500 acres of scenic walks around ancient burial mounds and one of England’s oldest cricket pitches.
+Enjoy lunch at The Old Crown Inn before rambling across Minchinhampton Common.
+This offers 500 acres of scenic walks around ancient burial mounds and one of England’s oldest cricket pitches.

 Nearby attractions range from Westonbirt Arboretum to Woodchester Mansion and Castle, Tetbury’s boutiques, and Cheltenham’s horse racing.

-With a golf club, community centre, and stone cottages tucked along curving lanes, “Minch” retains its quaint village charm.
+With a golf club, community centre, and stone cottages tucked along curving lanes, “Minch” retains its quaint village feel.

 For a taste of authentic Gloucestershire country life enveloped within idyllic pastoral landscapes just 15 minutes from Nailsworth and Stroud’s conveniences, Minchinhampton delivers old-world appeal with modern connectivity.